UnlimitedIP (UIP) Self Reported Market Cap Hits $16.83 Million

-UnlimitedIP (UIP) traded 0.2% higher against the U.S. dollar during the twenty-four hour period ending at 23:00 PM ET on February 26th.
-During the last seven days, UnlimitedIP has traded 0.2% higher against the U.S. dollar.
-One UnlimitedIP coin can currently be bought for $0.0100 or 0.00000019 BTC on popular exchanges.
-UnlimitedIP has a market capitalization of $16.83 million and approximately $376.62 worth of UnlimitedIP was traded on exchanges in the last 24 hours.
+UnlimitedIP (UIP) traded up 0% against the dollar during the twenty-four hour period ending at 0:00 AM ET on February 27th.
+UnlimitedIP has a market capitalization of $16.83 million and $376.62 worth of UnlimitedIP was traded on exchanges in the last day.
+One UnlimitedIP coin can currently be bought for approximately $0.0100 or 0.00000018 BTC on major cryptocurrency exchanges.
+Over the last seven days, UnlimitedIP has traded down 0.7% against the dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.